-Following the admission of pupils with an Education, Health and Care Plan (EHCP) which names the Academy as the appropriate provision, where the number of applications for admission is greater than the published admission number, places will be offered in the order of priority below.
+Following the admission of pupils with an Education, Health and Care (EHC) plan which names the Academy as the appropriate provision, where the number of applications for admission is greater than the published admission number, places will be offered in the order of priority below.

 All children will be required to undertake a cognitive ability test.
 Children who take the test will be divided into 9 stanines based on the results of the test and places will be allocated to each stanine in proportion to national averages.